jdavid/py2llvm/README.md

 We use the second solution (because it's simpler and the generated code looks closer to the input Python source, so it's simpler to visually verify its correctness).
-Then we run the "memory to register promotion" of the optimizer (TODO).
+Then the code is optimized, so memory is promoted to registers.

-The algorithm makes 2 passes to the AST.
-In the first pass the IR code blocks are created, in the second pass the code is generated.
+The algorithm makes 3 passes to the AST: in the first pass the return type is inferred; in the second pass the IR code blocks are created; in the third pass the code is generated.

 Useful links: